 What is the best first handgun?
 That is a question a lot of folks looking for their first handgun will ask themselves.
 Picking a handgun for yourself for the first time can be a bit of a daunting task if you do not know what to look for.

 What you intend to use your gun for will be a massive factor in the type of handgun that you end up choosing.
 Do you want a handgun for home defence?
 Everyday carry?
 Target shooting down at the range?
 While you certainly can have a handgun that will be suitable to most of these tasks, some guns are more suited to a specific task than others.
 For example, if you want a handgun for everyday carry, you will probably want a gun that you can carry concealed, but that still has a large enough caliber for self-defence.
-If you want a gun for target shooting, a smaller caliber might be the best first handgun for you as it will be more forgiving while you learn to shoot at the range.
+If you want a gun for target shooting, a smaller caliber might be the ideal first handgun for you as it will be more forgiving while you learn to shoot at the range.

 Another important question you need to ask yourself is if you even really need a handgun?
 Do you perhaps rather need a shotgun or rifle?
 Or maybe even some form of a non-lethal weapon?

 Handguns can vary greatly in price range, from reasonably affordable to extremely expensive.
 When you are down at your local gun-shop it can be very tempting to shell out a lot of money for a really nice handgun.
-However the best first handgun for you might not necessarily be the most expensive handgun out there.
+However the right first handgun for you might not necessarily be the most expensive handgun out there.

 If you are buying your first handgun, it won’t make sense to go spending money on a customized 1911 with all the tactical bells and whistles possible.
 Going too cheap is not the answer either, as you get what you pay for.
 So when you decide to buy a gun, do your homework to see what a decent quality handgun would cost and shop in that price range.